25 min read

 1. Trend projection

 Trend projection uses your past sales data to project your future sales.
-It is the simplest and most straightforward demand forecasting method.

 2. Market research

-Market research demand forecasting is based on data from customer surveys.
 It requires time and effort to send out surveys and tabulate data, but it’s worth it.
-This method can provide valuable insights you can’t get from internal sales data.
+This method gives you a picture of your typical customer you can’t get from internal sales data.

 3. Sales force composite